 Short-term Care: Rehospitalizations

-This metric measures the number of times residents are rehospitalized per thousand days of short-term care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the physical abilities of residents.
+This tells you the number of times residents are rehospitalized per thousand days of short-term care.
+There is generally a correlation between reduced hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits